rbarbalat/Cypher/README.md

       ```

-* Returns a list of channels the current user belongs to
+* Returns a list of channels in the specified team the current user is a member of.
+Each channel is a dictionary.

     * `GET /api/teams/<int:id>/channels/user`